| Title: | Phylogenetic Flow Objects for Easy Manipulation and Modelling of Data on Phylogenetic Trees and Graphs |

 Further arguments for future extensions.
 Currently not used. |

-whci reprsent tips of a phylogenyReturn a logical vector which is TRUE
+of a pfc whci reprsent tips of a phylogenyReturn a logical vector which is TRUE for the elements

 x |